Introduction to Endurance

 How do I start?

-As a local Associate Member you will be given a Ride Record Card for your horse(s).
-All kilometres gained at any of the Lancs EGB recognised rides you complete, will be credited to your distance card and you will then be eligible for distance rosettes “in increments of 100km” at the Annual Awards Presentation Evening.
+As a local Associate Member, you will need to register your horse(s) for a Ride Record Card.
+All kilometres gained at any of the Lancs.
+Group EGB recognised rides you complete, will be credited to your distance card and you will then be eligible for distance rosettes “in increments of 100km” at the Annual Awards Presentation Evening.
 You will also be eligible for local member’s trophies although you will need to offer to help at one ride during the season – this is a condition of eligibility for all group trophies.
-To claim your Annual Distance Rosettes, and to be considered for the group trophies you must return your completed Ride Record Card to the address listed on the card by the 30th November of that competitive year.
+To claim your Annual Distance Rosettes, and to be considered for the group trophies you must return your completed Ride Record Card to the address listed on the card by the 30th November.

-As an Associate Member you will also be supplied with the quarterly Endurance GB magazine and EGB Annual Handbook .
-You will also receive the quarterly Lancs Group newsletter which will include details about all our rides as well as interesting and informative articles.
-All you need to do is tell us whether you prefer to receive these by post or by e-mail.
+As an Associate Member you will also be supplied with the quarterly Endurance GB magazine and EGB Annual Handbook, which contains all the national rides, and the rules we must abide by.
+You will also receive the quarterly Lancs.
+Group newsletter which will include details about all our rides, as well as interesting and informative articles.
+All you need to do is tell us whether you prefer to receive these by e-mail or by post.

 Social or Pleasure Rides, sometimes called Training Rides, are non-competitive and may be of distances up to 32 km, some with shorter routes.
-Open to non-members they must be completed at 8 km/hr minimum speed and 12 km/hr maximum speed.
-When run in conjunction with Competitive Rides horses must be trotted up to check for soundness, before the ride and again , no sooner that 20 minutes and no longer than 30 minutes after completion of the ride.
+Open to non-members they must be completed within 2 to 3 hours.
+When run in conjunction with Competitive Rides horses must be trotted up to check for soundness, before the ride and again, no sooner that 20 minutes and no longer than 30 minutes after completion of the ride.

 Where will I ride?